VASST/CalibrationApp/README.md

 This application requires the following:
 - OpenVR
 - SDL2
-- Plus - Build with NDI and Ovrvision
+- Plus - Build with NDI, Ovrvision, OpenIGTLink
+- OpenCV - 3.0 and up
 - Vtk - Use my fork of vtk with branch "im/vtk" as master branch of vtk 7.1 fails to send video pass through to the Oculus, build with RenderingOpenVR module and RenderingParallel module github.com/imorgan1618/VTK.git
 - Qt5